ASEM 2547: Writing about Music in the 21st Century

 - Essential Listening: Weekly Soundtracks

-Since it would be a drag to take a Writing about Music class without listening to music, and since one of the goals is for each of us to hear and appreciate music that’s new to us, each week’s Canvas Module will contain your Essential Listening: Weekly Soundtrack.
+Since it would be a bummer to take a Writing about Music class without listening to music, one of the goals is for each of us to hear and appreciate music that’s new to us.
+Each week’s Canvas Module will contain your Essential Listening: Weekly Soundtrack.
 Generally, these songs are links to Youtube, and the songs connect to each week’s readings (e.g. it’s hard to fully grasp Lester Bangs’ personal essay about Van Morrison’s Astral Weeks without hearing Cypress Avenue).
 Enjoy!

 - Canvas Discussion Posts: